KhusheeGupta07/hand-gesture-robot-nrf/README.md

 # Hand Gesture Controlled Robot (NRF24L01)

 ## 📌 Problem Statement
-Traditional robot control methods like wired controllers or joysticks limit mobility and user interaction.
-There is a need for a more intuitive, wireless, and human-friendly way to control robots, especially for learning robotics and human–machine interaction.
+Traditional robot control methods like wired controllers or joysticks lesses their uses and their interaction with everyone.So, there is a need for wireless,easily handable and human friendly control robots, especially for learning robotics and human–machine interaction.

 ## 💡 Solution Overview
 This project implements a *hand gesture controlled robot* using an accelerometer and NRF24L01 wireless modules.
-Hand movements are captured by a transmitter unit and sent wirelessly to a receiver unit mounted on the robot.
-The receiver interprets these gestures and controls four DC motors accordingly, enabling smooth and responsive robot movement.
+Our hand movements are captured by the transmitter unit which is  placed at our hand and sent wirelessly to a receiver unit which is on the robot.
+The receiver interprets these gestures and controls four DC motors accordingly and enabling us smooth and responsive robot movement.

 ## 🧠 How It Works (High-Level)
-1. Hand gestures are detected using an accelerometer.
-2. The transmitter Arduino processes gesture data.
-3. Commands are sent wirelessly using the NRF24L01 module.
+At first,  Our Hand gestures are detected by using an accelerometer.Then,the transmitter Arduino Nano processes gesture data.Then,Commands are sent wirelessly using the NRF24L01 module from transmitter Arduino Nano to receiver Arduino  Nano.
-4. The receiver Arduino decodes the data.
-5. A motor driver controls four motors based on received commands.
+Then,receiver Arduino  decodes the data.and give commands to  receiver Arduino.And by using a motor driver ,we control four motors based on received commands.

 ## 🔧 Components Used